vakilkunal/MH-Tools/README.md

 ---

 ### :hammer: [Crafting Wizard](https://tsitu.github.io/MH-Tools/crafting.html)
-> Calculates the total craftable quantity for recipes based on your inventory data, as well as missing materials for uncraftable recipes.
+> Calculates craftable quantities and missing materials for recipes based on your inventory data.

 **Bookmarklet:** Run the `Crafting` bookmarklet from Inventory -> Crafting -> [Crafting Table](https://www.mousehuntgame.com/inventory.php?tab=crafting&subtab=crafting_table).
 The `Recipes` and `Inventory` tables should be automatically populated, with the former being sortable and filterable.
 Crafting materials are cached in localStorage.